foreverphoenix/the-phoenix-flavour/content/tpf/performance-guide/_index.md

 ![Cath Grass Load Order](/Pictures/tpf/performance-guide/cath-grass-load-order.png)

+### Grass Density

+By default, grass density is set to 20 if you kept the base TPF INIs or 40 if you regenerated on BethINI Medium.
+The way grass density works in Skyrim is that a higher INI value will result in *less* dense grass ingame and *better* performance.
+A lower grass density setting will give you *more* grass and *worse* performance.

+For Cathedral Landscapes grass, I would recommend at least 40.
+If you continue to struggle with performance in grassy areas, you can increase the value further to regain more FPS.

+- In **Mod Organizer 2**, open the **INI Editor**.
+- In the **skyrim.ini** tab, scroll down to the `[Grass]` section.
+- Increase the value for `iMinGrassSize=` to anywhere between 40 and 60.
+- Click the **Save** button at the bottom and close the window.

+> Increasing the grass density beyond 60 will further improve performance, however, grass will become very sparse.

 ## DynDOLOD

 Another reason for performance loss is running DynDOLOD with the High profile and 3D tree LOD.
 The latter is especially heavy on VRAM so regenerating DynDOLOD with the Medium profile and 2D tree LOD is highly recommended if you have 4GB of VRAM or less.